 Taste Test!

 Taste test here to make sure it’s to your liking.
-This cranberry sauce uses less sugar and is naturally sweetened – it’s meant to be have tart flavors.
+This cranberry sauce uses less sugar and is naturally sweetened – it’s meant to have tart flavors.
 If you need a little more sweetness, stir in a 1-2 tablespoons of brown sugar or coconut sugar as needed.

 Serving Suggestions